Magdalen Ground: First-class venue

 By the 1870s, it was an opinion amongst Oxford cricketers that the cricket facilities at the University of Cambridge, with their ground at Fenner's, were better than those that Oxford possessed at the Magdalen Ground; the pavilion at the Magdalen Ground dated from its foundation and did not afford the comforts and conveniences expected of a modern cricket facility of the time.
 Ranjitsinhji described the turf at the ground as "magnificent", but that it required fine weather to remain so; with the Oxford cricket season being played mostly in the spring, the ground was often wet and flooding could occur; the 1843 University Match had to be moved to Bullingdon Green due to this problem.
 Chief amongst complaints from students was that they found the location of the ground was inconveniently situated from the main buildings of the university.
-Therefore, with the encouragement of the Vice-Chancellor The Reverend Evan Evans, a petition was started by Ranjitsinhji (then treasurer of the University Cricket Club) for the cricket club to move to a new ground in the north of Oxford at the University Parks.
+Therefore, with the encouragement of the Vice-Chancellor The Reverend Evan Evans, a petition was started by Thomas Case (then treasurer of the University Cricket Club) for the cricket club to move to a new ground in the north of Oxford at the University Parks.
 This was realised in 1881, when the cricket club left the Magdalen Ground for the University Parks.
 Up until that point, the ground had played host to 69 first-class matches.
+One further first-class match, in 1912 against the South Africans, was played at the Magdalen Ground.